infernys20/rawkumaScraper/README.md

 # Rawkuma scraper
-A simple Python script that downloads manga from Rawkuma by using wget via subprocess to fetch each chapter's zip archive from their Google Drive.
+A simple Python script that downloads manga from Rawkuma by using wget via subprocess to fetch each chapter's zip archive from Rawkuma's Google Drive.

 ## Requirements
 - Any Linux distro